dashcraft/service-now-bearer/README.md

 * Login `SNBearer.login(username, password)` returns a promise that resolves to an access_token object
 * Refresh `SNBearer.refresh(refresh_token)` returns a promise that resolves to a new access_token object

+## Testing

+You can run tests by using `jest`

+First Install Jest
+`npm install -g jest`

+Second run tests or watch tests
+`jest --watchAll`

+All tests are located inside of the tests folder